South Pacific Islands

-There are Literary 1000's of Gorgeous South Pacific Islands
+There are Literally 1000's of Gorgeous South Pacific Islands

 The South Pacific lies within the Pacific ocean south of the latitude of Panama.
 It was called “Mar del Sur” (Southern Ocean) by its discoverer, Vasco Núñez de Balboa in 1513.